Spatial-Temporal Graph Representation Learning for Tactical Networks Future State Prediction: Conclusion

 \section{Conclusion}

-In this paper, we present a novel STGED framework for TCN representation learning.
-We create two datasets to demonstrate the ability of the STGED in learning latent features, such as the spatial-temporal tactical movements.
+This paper presents a novel STGED framework for TCN representation learning.
+Two datasets demonstrate the ability of the STGED in learning latent features, such as the spatial-temporal tactical movements.
 We design experiment tasks to pass through varying network states (i.e. time steps) to the models and predict the next-state one-hop connectivity.
 Experimental results show that the STGED consistently outperforms all baseline models across all input steps and metrics, revealing advantages in STGED for representing TCNs.